Carolina College of Natural Health Sciences

 This recipe is recommended for Autumn-Winter.
 Check out these other Autumn-Winter recipes here.

-VIEW ALL AUTUMN-WINTER RECIPES MORE KAPHA RECIPES
+VIEW ALL AUTUMN-WINTER RECIPES MORE VATA RECIPES

 MAIN RECIPE PAGE